 What Are the Risks of Rising Rates?

-The truth is that there is a lag between when the Fed raises rates and when they actually affect the economy, and it’s easy to overshoot the target.
+The truth is that there is a lag between when the Fed raises rates and when the increases actually affect the economy, and it’s easy to overshoot the target.
 And if the Fed raises rates for longer than it should, it generally tips the economy into recession.
 A severe recession can be equally as harmful to the economy as runaway inflation, and if a recession tips into a depression, things can become even worse.

 How Do Rising Rates Help Savers?